In this article

 - Trademarks

-Now, it is important to understand the difference between Capital Expenditure and Operational Expenditure.
-The misclassification of these expenditures can result in tax issues, inaccurate financial statements, and shareholder scrutiny.
+Now, it is important to understand the difference between capital expenditure and operating expenditure.
+The misclassification of CapEx and OpEx can result in tax issues, inaccurate financial statements, and a loss of shareholder trust.

 The Difference Between CapEx and OpEx